Mahesh Desai: Early life

-Desai acquired his M.B.B.S. in 1966 from B.J.
+Desai acquired his M.B.B.S. degree in 1966 from B.J.
 Medical College, Ahmedabad and his M.S. in General Surgery from Pune University.
 In 1973, he received a fellowship from the Royal College of Surgeons of London and Edinburgh, where he obtained specialized training in urology.
 He returned to India to start his practice and establish the importance of modern treatment for various kidney diseases in Ahmedabad.
-In collaboration with Dr. V. V. Desai, he established Muljibhai Patel Urological Hospital (MPUH) at Nadiad, a rural area in the state of Gujarat in India.
-Desai's aim was to help the common man with adequate medical facilities concerning urological diseases.
+In collaboration with Dr V. V. Desai, he established Muljibhai Patel Urological Hospital (MPUH) at Nadiad, a rural area in the state of Gujarat in India.
+Desai aimed to help men with adequate medical facilities concerning their urological diseases.

 Career

-He treats patients with techniques such as percutaneous nephrolithotripsy (PCNL), ureteroscopy, and extracorporeal shock wave lithotripsy (ESWL).
-Desai performed over 14,000 PCNL procedures.
-Additionally, he expanded the use of ultrasound technology in urology.
-He also established live kidney transplantation services for the first time in Gujarat.
+He treats patients with techniques such as percutaneous nephrolithotripsy (PCNL), ureteroscopy and extracorporeal shock wave lithotripsy (ESWL).
+Desai performed over 14,000 PCNL procedures in his lifetime.
+Additionally, he expanded the use of ultrasound technology in urology and also established live kidney transplantation services for the first time in Gujarat.
 He performed the first renal transplant in Gujarat in 1980.
 More than 2,100 renal transplants have been carried out at MPUH under his supervision.
 He also organized the epidemiological survey of prostatic diseases for aging male population in Gujarat.